pykeen/pykeen/docs/source/tutorial/understanding_evaluation.rst

 During training/optimization with :func:`pykeen.hpo.hpo_pipeline`, the set of known positive triples comprises the training and validation sets.
 After optimization is finished and the final evaluation is done, the set of known positive triples comprises the training, validation, and testing set.
-PyKEEN explicitly does not use test triples for filtering during HPO avoid any test leakage.
+PyKEEN explicitly does not use test triples for filtering during HPO to avoid any test leakage.

 Early Stopper Scenario
 **********************